AyushiSahai/AyushiSahai/README.md

 ## About Me

-I'm a recent graduate B.Tech IT student who stumbled into cloud architecture and never looked back.
+I'm a graduate B.Tech IT student who stumbled into cloud architecture and never looked back.
 I love building backend systems that are resilient, event-driven, and ready to scale — the kind that don't break at 3am.

 - ☁️ **AWS Certified Developer** — I don't just deploy to the cloud, I design for it
 - 🔧 Currently building with **Node.js · Express · AWS · DynamoDB · SNS**